daleysoftware/aerofs-upstart/README.md

     sudo chown root:root /etc/init/aerofs.conf
     sudo service aerofs start

-You will also need to change user ID in the script (in this example the user is "mpillar").
+You will also need to change the user ID in the script (in this example the user is "mpillar").

 Enjoy!